-According to a recent research by Gartner, by 2022, 75% of all databases will be deployed or migrated to a cloud platform.
-This means that organisations will be having a growing need of cloud services and a suitable supporting stack for them.
-With this in mind, it is logical to ask whether a change in the way how companies process data is inevitable, and whether new approaches need to be adopted.
+According to recent research by Gartner, by 2022, 75% of all databases will be deployed or migrated to a cloud platform.
+This means that organisations will have a growing need for cloud services and an appropriate supporting stack.
+With this in mind, it is logical to ask whether a change in how companies process data is inevitable and whether new approaches need to be adopted.

 What is ETL?

 A quick recap: ETL - Extract, Transform, Load.
 A traditional process for data manipulation in an organisation.
 Originally, it became a popular tool in 1970s, and still is a key part in data-driven organisations and enterprises.
-ETL is used in the movement and transformation of data collected from multiple data sources and loading it to the target databases, in accordace with business objectives.
-Those data bases can be data warehouses.
+ETL is used in the movement and transformation of data collected from multiple data sources and loading it to the target databases, in accordance with business objectives.
+Those databases can be data warehouses.

-You already could have guessed that since 1970s, many things have changed.
+You already could have guessed that since the 1970s, many things have changed.
 Data sources have diversified.
-Business needs have grown to be more intricate, tech capabilities have significantly advanced.
-Is ETL able to efficiently handle data from a new-wave of sources, like IoT (Internet-of-Things), geolocation data, logistics, log data, Social Media, sensor data and much-much more?
+Business needs have grown to be more intricate, and tech capabilities have significantly advanced.
+Is ETL able to efficiently handle data from a new wave of sources, like IoT (Internet-of-Things), geolocation data, logistics, log data, Social Media, sensor data, and much more?
 What about Big Data?

 ETL Limitations in the Modern Business Environment

-ETL may not be matching your current business needs in sevaral cases:
+ETL may not be matching your current business needs in several cases:

-- As we have already mentioned as the result of the ETL execution, you get a structured and cleansed data, but you miss on loads of unstructured raw data, the type of data that is needed for your tech and data science departments.
+As we have already mentioned, as the result of the ETL execution, you get structured and cleansed data, but you miss loads of unstructured raw data, the type of data needed for your tech and data science departments.

-- You transform the whole volume of data that you might not even need in the future.
-You end up spending lot's of recourses and time on what may not be used.
+You transform the whole volume of data that you might not even need in the future.
+You end up spending lot's of resourses and time on what may not be used.

-- The faster your data grows and gets diversified, the heavier it will be on ETL to handle it.
-The speed will gradually slow down, the quality of data will deteriorate, what may lead to inaccurate analytics, lost opportunities, and revenue.
+The faster your data grows and gets diversified, the heavier it will be on ETL to handle it.
+The speed will gradually slow down, the quality of data will deteriorate, which may lead to inaccurate analytics, lost opportunities, and revenue.

 What is ELT?